 If you prefer your soups more on the sweet-and-savory side, adding a little apple to the soup base would be a lovely touch that would stand beautifully against the creamy texture.
+(If you’re looking for a good place to start with a more fruity soup, my Chilled Parsnip Apple & Fennel Soup is a good place to start!)
 You could also add a splash of fresh lemon juice towards the end of cooking for a nice bit of acidity that would lighten things up a bit.
 If you want to emphasize the earthiness of the parsnips and brighten up the color, try adding a little ground turmeric.
 Whichever way you choose to go, you won’t be disappointed!

 Break out the garnishes

-Scatter with chopped green onions or chives and a little toasted unsweetened coconut.
+Scatter with chopped green onions or dried chives and a little toasted unsweetened coconut.

 Make it a main

-Add a little flaked canned salmon or shrimp for a speedy weeknight meal.
+Add a little flaked canned wild caught salmon or shrimp for a speedy weeknight meal.

 Enjoy a cup of this bisque along with a bowl of this Warm Chicken “Grain” Salad.

-- PREP: Choose a saucepan or dutch oven large enough to fit all the ingredients.
-I usually make a double batch of this in my 6.5 qt dutch oven, so you'll want something close to about a 4 qt saucepan here.
-Pop your pan onto the stovetop, pour in the chicken broth and set it to a medium high heat while you prep your vegetables.
-Don't bother peeling the summer squash, just cut off and discard the ends, then slice them into about ¼ inch / 6 mm thick pieces (it's easiest if you cut them lengthwise first, to stop them rolling around on the chopping board).
+PREP: Choose a saucepan or dutch oven large enough to fit all the ingredients.
+I usually make a double batch of this in my 6.5 quart dutch oven, so you’ll want something close to about a 4 quart saucepan here.
+Pop your pan onto the stove top, pour in the chicken broth and set it to a medium high heat while you prep your vegetables.
+Don’t bother peeling the summer squash, just cut off and discard the ends, then slice them into about 1/4 inch / 6 mm thick pieces (it’s easiest if you cut them lengthwise first, to stop them rolling around on the chopping board).
 Peel the parsnips, then chop them the same way.
 Peel and chop the onion into half moon slices, then smash and peel the garlic cloves.

-- BLEND: Use an immersion blender to puree the soup to an almost smooth consistency right in the pan.
-You might need to transfer the pan off the heat to do this, but if you don't, the easiest thing to do is just whiz the soup with the blender right on the stovetop!
+BLEND: Use an immersion blender to puree the soup to an almost smooth consistency right in the pan.
+You might need to transfer the pan off the heat to do this, but the easiest thing to do is to turn off the heat and then whiz the soup with the hand held blender right on the stovetop!
 Add the coconut milk to the pan and blend again until smooth.
 Taste and add any extra ginger or salt, as needed.
 Simmer the bisque for another 10 minutes to warm through once again before serving.

-- SERVE: You can serve this bisque hot or chilled.
-If I'm going to serve it chilled, I'll cool and refrigerate it, then transfer it to a high powered blender (in two batches) and blitz it on high to get it super smooth.
+SERVE: You can serve this bisque hot or chilled.
+If I’m going to serve it chilled, I’ll cool and refrigerate it, then transfer it to a high powered blender (in two or more batches, depending on the size of your pitcher) and blitz it on high to get it super smooth.
 It will thicken when chilled, so you may want to add a little extra broth to thin it to your preferred consistency.